kimmawreh/kimmawreh/README.md

 - 👋 Hi, I’m @kimmawreh
 - 👀 I’m interested in all things Cybersecurity.
-- 🌱 I’m currently taking doctoral classess towards a degree in Cybersecurity Analytics at GWU.
+- 🌱 I’m currently a Doctor of Engineering candidate in Cybersecurity Analytics at GWU.

 <!---
 kimmawreh/kimmawreh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.